Carlavirus: Taxonomy

+Virology

 The virions are non enveloped, filamentous, 610–700 nanometers (nm) and 12–15 nm in diameter.

 The linear 5.8–9 kilobase genome is positive sense, single-stranded RNA.
 The 3’ terminus is polyadenylated.
 In some species the 5’ end is capped.
 The genome encodes 3 to 6 proteins including a coat protein located at the 3' end and an RNA-dependent RNA polymerase located at the 5' end of the genome.

 Life cycle

 Viral replication is cytoplasmic, and is lysogenic.
 Entry into the host cell is achieved by penetration into the host cell.
 Replication follows the positive stranded RNA virus replication model.
 Positive stranded RNA virus transcription is the method of transcription.
 The virus exits the host cell by tripartite non-tubule guided viral movement.
 Plants serve as the natural host.